 Nouns can be countable and uncountable in nature.
-Here, on this page, you find the difference between the countable nouns and uncountable nouns.
+Here, on this page, you find the difference between countable nouns and uncountable nouns.

 What is a countable noun?